Although Bronwen has only a small garden, she continues to be interested in gardens, plants, and the bugs that eat them.

 Plants for Containers

-There are many, many plants that are suitable for growing in containers, so it all comes down to choice and what is available and suitable for your area.
+There are many plants that are suitable for growing in containers, so it comes down to choice: what's the best plant for you?
+What plant are you prepared to care for?
 It is helpful to sketch out a plan and make a list before purchasing any plants.
 You can make decisions about the following:

 - Position: You need to decide where you are going to place the containers.
 Is it a sunny spot?
 Is it in dappled shade?
 Is it entirely in shade?
 Is it indoors or outdoors?
 Your choice of plants will also be influenced by the climate where you live.

 - Type of Plants: You need to know your purpose for wanting to grow plants in containers.
 Do you want your plants to be purely decorative, entirely edible, or a combination of both?

 - Types of Containers: You must choose the type of containers you want to use.
 Perhaps you already have some that you want to use or you may have in mind what you want to buy.
 Will they be tubs, hanging baskets or wall-hangers?
 Will you choose small containers or really large ones?
 Or even daintily decorated ceramic pots with matching saucers?